STRATEGIC BUSINESS PLANNING ADVISORY SERVICES

 WHAT IS INVOLVED IN THE PROTOCOL PROCESS?

-The protocol normally takes two days and covers every key function of the business such as sales, marketing, service, finance, legal, and technology.
+The protocol normally takes two to three days depending on audience participation and issue complexity.
+The protocol covers every key function of the business such as sales, marketing, service, finance, legal, and technology.
 It also covers, in considerable detail, those capital raising strategies most appropriate to the business in question.
-The protocol has been road-tested to anticipate or preempt thorny investor queries that can derail a less well thought out business plan.
-Over one hundred issue questions are raised during the protocol which must be answered with conviction and certitude.
+The protocol has been road-tested to anticipate or preempt thorny investor or key customer queries that can derail a less well thought out business plan.
+Over one hundred and fifty issue questions are raised during the protocol which must be answered with conviction and certitude.
 The RPH facilitator’s role is to ensure there is clarity in a response before moving on to a subsequent issue item.
-Crafting a business plan in the absence of such clarity can sound a death knell when confronted by an investor team trained to look for a venture’s weaknesses.
+Crafting a business plan in the absence of such clarity can sound a death knell when confronted by a counterparty trained to look for a venture’s weaknesses.
 At the end of the session, a flash drive is left behind with all of the discussion items thus providing the team with a blueprint for crafting a bullet-proof business plan.
 At the conclusion of the protocol process and at the discretion of the client, RPH stands ready to assist with the actual crafting of the strategic business plan.

 WHAT ARE THE BENEFITS OF THE PROTOCOL PROCESS?

-The upshot of the protocol process is that, perhaps for the first time, corporate executives will have an in-depth grasp of the business, with all of the attendant benefits on morale and focus of execution.
-Investors, too, will have a full appreciation of the value of the enterprise which in the absence of the prescribed strategic rigor demanded by the protocol will leave the entrepreneur vulnerable to the enterprise valuation opinions of others.Google+
+The upshot of the protocol process is that, perhaps for the first time, corporate executives will have an in-depth and harmonized grasp of the business, with all of the attendant benefits on morale and focus of execution.
+The protocol process has also been found to be the most important antecedent prior to the completion of the firm’s business strategic plan.
+With a business plan fueled by the inputs provided by the protocol, prospective investors will have a full appreciation of the value of the enterprise which in the absence of the prescribed strategic rigor demanded by the protocol will leave the entrepreneur vulnerable to the enterprise valuation opinions of others.Google+